EveTLynn/Blood-Cells-Detection/README.md

 The notebook wil guide you through the following steps:

 ### 1 .
 Data Preparation
-- Clone the BCCD dataset and this github repo for `custom_preprocessing.py`, `voc2coco.py`, and `labels.txt` scripts.
+- Clone the [BCCD dataset](https://github.com/Shenggan/BCCD_Dataset) for the blood images and annaotations and this github repo for `custom_preprocessing.py`, `voc2coco.py`, and `labels.txt` scripts.
 The voc2coco scripts is from the [Roboflow github](https://github.com/roboflow/voc2coco) and a copy of it is stored in this repository for convenience.
 - Use functions from `custom_preprocessing.py` to split images and annotations to three separate folders: train, val, test
 - Augment images and annotations (random cropping, flipping, etc.) with Albumentations library, also utilize the functions from `custom_preprocessing.py`
 - Convert annotations from PASCAL VOC format to COCO format using `voc2coco.py` script